distillpub/post--multimodal/src/paper.md

 How should we think of these neurons?
 They might sound like “grandmother neurons” from neuroscience, but their associative nature distinguishes them from how many neuroscientists interpret the term <d-cite bibtex-key="" />.
 The term “concept neurons” has sometimes been used to describe biological neurons with similar properties  <d-cite bibtex-key="" />, but this framing might encourage people to overinterpret these artificial neurons.
 Instead, the authors generally think of these neurons as being something like the visual version of a topic feature, activating for features we might expect to be similar in a word embedding.

+It’s worth noting that many of these neurons deal with sensitive topics.
+Some neurons explicitly represent or are closely related to protected characteristics -- age, gender, religion, sexual orientation, geographic regions, disability and mental health -- and may reflect prejudices related to them.<d-footnote>To be clear, these neurons detect human-understandable cues.
+For example, there’s a neuron we conceptualize as an LGBT neuron, but as far as we’re aware it simply detects the Pride flag and images of words like “lgbt”, not some special facial structure, contra Wang & Kosinski.</d-footnote> There are also a small number of people detectors for individuals who have committed crimes against humanity, and a “toxic” neuron which looks for hate speech and sexual content.
+Despite their sensitivity these neurons are important to discuss.

 CLIP contains a large number of interesting neurons.
 To allow detailed examination we’ll focus on three of the “neuron families” shown above: people neurons, emotion neurons, and region neurons.
 We invite you to explore others in Microscope.

 <h3 id="person-neurons">
 Person Neurons
 </h3>

+<div class="sensitivity-warn">This section will discuss neurons representing present and historical figures, including divisive political figures and people who committed crimes against humanity.
+Our discussion is intended to be descriptive and frank about what the model learned from the internet, and is not endorsement of the figures discussed.</div>

 To caption images on the Internet you need cultural knowledge.
 If you try captioning the popular images of a foreign place, you’ll quickly find your object and scene recognition skills aren't enough.
 You can't caption photos at a stadium without recognizing the sport, and you may even need to know specific players to get the caption right.
 Pictures of politicians and celebrities speaking are even more difficult to caption if you don’t know who’s talking and what they talk about, and these are some of the most popular pictures on the Internet.
-With this in mind, perhaps it’s unsurprising that the model invests significant capacity in understanding the most prominent people in popular culture.
+With this in mind, perhaps it’s unsurprising that the model invests significant capacity in understanding the most prominent people in popular culture -- especially those that are divisive, emotional, or inflammatory.

 A Hitler neuron learns to detect his face and body, symbols of the Nazi party, relevant historical documents, and other loosely related concepts like German food.
 Feature visualization shows swastikas and Hitler seemingly doing a Nazi salute.
 A Jesus Christ neuron detects Christian symbols like crosses and crowns of thorns, paintings of Jesus, his written name, and feature visualization shows him as a baby in the arms of the Virgin Mary.
 A Spiderman neuron recognizes the masked hero and knows his secret identity, Peter Parker.
 It also responds to images, text, and drawings of heroes and villians from Spiderman movies and comics over the last half-century.